 The RNA Bioscience Initiative (RBI) Summer Internship Program is a 10-week hands-on, mentored research opportunity for undergraduates who want to gain real-world laboratory experience in RNA biology, chemistry, biochemistry, genomics, and bioinformatics.

 The University of Colorado Anschutz Medical Campus is located in the Denver metro area.
-Interns are mentored by faculty from the biomedical research departments at CU Anschutz; past mentors have included faculty from Biochemistry and Molecular Genetics, Cell and Developmental Biology, Immunology and Microbiology, Pathology, and many more.
+Interns are mentored by faculty from the biomedical research departments at CU Anschutz, including researchers studying fundamental aspects of biology and the molecular bases of cancer, developmental biology, autoimmunity, and infectious disease.
 Please visit our Faculty page for a complete list of possibilities.

 The RNA Bioscience Initiative was started in January 2016 with $20 million in funding from the Dean’s Office of the University of Colorado School of Medicine.
 The mission of the RBI is to cultivate a vibrant center of discovery and innovation in RNA biology, informatics, diagnostics, and therapy.
 Our goal is to provide a fluid pipeline from basic to clinical RNA research on our campus and beyond, and to train the next generation of researchers.